bgcarvalho/CarND-Term1-P5/README.md

 ```

-The function `np.ravel` reshapes the vetor turning it into 1-D array.
+The function `np.ravel` reshapes the array turning it into 1-D vector.

 ![HOG examples for some images][hog]